dipanjan860/Snake-Game/README.md

 # Snake-Game
- This is a simple Snake game.
+This is a simple Snake game using HTML, CSS, and JavaScript.
+When the game overs, it also shows the score achieved.